 Known as ALCAR for short, acetyl-L-carnitine is a formulation of the amino acid carnitine.
 ALCAR is naturally produced in the human body, where its main function is to help transport fatty acids across the mitochondrial membrane, where they can be burned to produce energy (ATP).
 In addition, ALCAR is also believed to function as an antioxidant that may be particularly effective at protecting neurons against oxidative damage.

-Studies of acetylated and normal L-larnitine suggest that it can help reduce fatigue seen in older adults and people with chronic fatigue syndrome and other conditions marked by symptoms of fatigue, such as celiac disease.
+Studies of acetylated and normal L-carnitine suggest that it can help reduce fatigue seen in older adults and people with chronic fatigue syndrome and other conditions marked by symptoms of fatigue, such as celiac disease.
 There is also some early evidence that ALCAR may be capable of improving exercise performance.
 More on ALCAR.

 Alpha Lipoic Acid